tadejgojic99/DodeljivanjeMentoraStudentima/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # EN: Project: Allocation of mentors to students

 Brief description:

   Mandatory project on a Computational intelligence course on Faculty of Mathematics, University of Belgrade.
 Using genetic algorithms with a tournament selection, we optimized a NP-hard problem(exponential asymptotic complexity) of allocating mentors to students based on their wish lists.

+Authors:

+  Tadej Gojić 79/2018 i Teodora Vasić 1/2018